EEN421/EEN421.github.io/_posts/QWEN.md

 Something cheap.

 Something sitting on your network that can answer questions without your prompt ever needing to leave the building.

+This is more accessible and more affordable than the current hype cycle around AI chipmaking would have you believe.
+You don't need the NVIDIA Spark.
+You don't need a new Mac.
+You need a credit-card-sized board and about twenty minutes.

 ---